howtographql/howtographql/content/frontend/vue-apollo/5-authentication.md

 </Instruction>

 The code is pretty straightforward.
 If the user wants to only login, you're calling the `signinUserMutation` and pass the provided `email` and `password` as arguments.
 Otherwise you're using the `createUserMutation` where you also pass the user's `name`.
-After the mutation was performed, you're storing the `id` and `token` in `localStorage` and navigate back to the root route.
+After the mutation is performed, you're storing the `id` and `token` in `localStorage` and navigating back to the root route.

 <Instruction>